colinswrath/WindsOfTheNorth/README.md

 ## Preamble

-Winds of the North is a modlist that focuses on improving Skyrim's gameplay and adding new content to experience, while also preserving the aesthetic of the original game.
+Winds of the North is a modlist dedicated to enhancing Skyrim's gameplay and refining its visual aspects while also preserving the original game's aesthetic as much as possible.
+It features the full Simonrim suite of overhaul mods, introduces new content, quality of life changes, and fully integrates and rebalances many of the Anniversary Edition Creations, all designed to bring you a fresh but also familiar experience.

 The full modlist can be viewed [here](https://loadorderlibrary.com/lists/winds-of-the-north).